ddev/ddev/docs/content/users/install/ddev-installation.md

     #### postCreateCommand

-    The [`postCreateCommand`](https://containers.dev/implementors/json_reference/) lets you run commands automatically when a new codespace is launched. `ddev` commands are available here.
+    The [`postCreateCommand`](https://containers.dev/implementors/json_reference/) lets you run commands automatically when a new codespace is launched.
+DDEV commands are available here.

-    The event is triggered on: fresh creation, rebuilds and full rebuilds. `ddev poweroff` is used in this example to avoid errors on rebuilds, since some Docker containers are kept.
+    The event is triggered on: fresh creation, rebuilds and full rebuilds. `ddev poweroff` is used in this example to avoid errors on rebuilds since some Docker containers are kept.

     ```json
     {